TheThingSystem/steward/nodewiki/steward/Security.md

     * You may be tempted to provide a tunnel to the loopback interface.
 If you feel you must do so, please make it an ssh tunnel that requires public-key (not password) authentication.

-* If you connect to the steward via another interface, you must encrypt to do anything meaningful.
+* If you connect to the steward via another interface, you must encrypt.

-    * However, the steward will accept unencrypted traffic for http/ws protocols for very limited status checking.
+The steward has a self-signed certificate that it used for authenticated traffic.
+However,
+once a client is registered with the steward, it downloads a _privacy package_ containing keys specific to the steward/client pairing.

 ## Client (not user) Authentication
 Clients authenticate to the steward,